AI-sInA/Data-Science-und-ML-Team-9/1_DatasetCharacteristics/README.md

 - Visualizing the distribution of the target variable (sales).
 - Calculating the correlation of sales with other features.
 - Plotting relationships between sales and key features.

-## Conclusion

-This project provides a comprehensive analysis of the factors affecting sales by merging and preprocessing various datasets.
-The insights gained from the analysis can help in making informed business decisions.